Kerubi-5/markdown-modifier/_notes/📄 Client filter - battle scars required.md

 ---
-pubDate: 2023-07-03
+pubDate: 2024-03-13
 type: sfcContent
 tags:
   - Articles
-  - "ClientFilter"
-  - "Prospecting"
+  - ClientFilter
-  - "Avatar"
+  - Avatar
-  - "Targeting"
+  - Targeting
-  - "QualifyingBuyers"
+  - QualifyingBuyers
 title: "📄 Client filter: battle scars required"
-metaDescription: "Working with the wrong coaching or consulting client can be a disaster.
-Here's a quick filter to help you identify who to work with."
+metaDescription: Working with the wrong coaching or consulting client can be a disaster.
+Here's a quick filter to help you identify who to work with.
 ---

 ![](Media/SalesFlowCoach.app_Client-filter-batlescars-required_MartinStellar.jpg)